-In practice, it is better to apply adaptive and robust normalization methods which correct for intensity, spatial, and other types of bias using robust local regression (see previous lecture on pre-processing and normalization).
+In practice, it is better to apply adaptive and robust normalization methods which correct for intensity, spatial, and other types of bias using robust local regression (see e.g. Bioinformatics and BMC Bioinformatics papers published within the last five years).